Division of Student Life

 More Info Map

 Applying for campus housing does not guarantee an offer of residence hall space.
 If space is available, admitted students will receive an email link to the online residence hall contract process.
-To secure campus housing, the student must print a Contract ID form, sign it and return it with an advance rent payment by the deadline.
+To secure campus housing, the student must complete a contract, sign it, and submit the advance rent payment by the deadline.

 - Apply for Housing